I finally got it! After months of literally trying to figure out what I want my Instagram feed to look like, I have finally found my own formula.

 - Try and try- For me to finally found the perfect theme and filter I took me months and a lot of researching.
 So if your edits didn’t work, try again until you are satisfied.

 - Lighting makes a HUGE difference- I have seen a lot of VSCO tutorials and I have tried it but I failed miserably.
-One factor may be that the pictures I’ve taken is in a different lighting or environment.
+One factor may be that the pictures I’ve taken are in different lighting or environment.

 And by the end of the day just have fun taking pictures and editing them!